-The Grand Master asks his deputy, "Whether he has examined the Master nominated in the warrant, and found him well skilled in the noble science and the royal art?"
-The deputy answering in the affirmative, by the Grand Master's order, takes the candidate from among his fellows, and presents him at the pedestal, saying, "Most Worshipful Grand Master, or Right Worshipful Grand Master, (as it happens,) I present my worthy brother A. B. to be installed Master of this new lodge.
-I find him to be of good morals, and of great skill, true and trusty; and as he is a lover of the whole fraternity, wheresoever dispersed over the face of the earth, I doubt not that he will discharge his duty with fidelity."
+The Grand Master asks his deputy, "Whether he has examined the Master nominated in the warrant, and found him well skilled in the noble science of the royal art?"
+The deputy answering in the affirmative, by the Grand Master's order, takes the candidate from among his fellows, and presents him at the pedestal, saying, "Most Worshipful Grand Master, or Right Worshipful Grand Master, (as it happens,) I present my worthy Brother A. B. to be installed Master of this new Lodge.
+I find him to be of good morals, and of great skill, true and trusty; and as he is a lover of the whole Fraternity, wheresoever dispersed over the face of the earth, I doubt not that he will discharge his duty with fidelity."

-The Grand Master orders a summary of the ancient charges to be read by the Grand Secretary, or acting Secretary to the Master elect.
+The Grand Master orders a summary of the ancient Charges to be read by the Grand Secretary, or acting to obey the moral law.